 Protesters threaten Fox News host Tucker Carlson during demonstration outside his house

-On the evening of November 7, 2018, a group of anti-fascist protesters staged a demonstration outside the Washington, D.C. home of Tucker Carlson, a controversial Fox News host whose talk show has been accused of normalizing white nationalist ideas.
+On the evening of Nov.
+7, 2018, a group of anti-fascist protesters staged a demonstration outside the Washington, D.C., home of Tucker Carlson, a controversial Fox News host whose talk show has been accused of normalizing white nationalist ideas.